chika-ghifttie/sql-retail_analytics-project/README.md

 This project demonstrates the design and implementation of a SQL Server data warehouse.
 It covers ETL processes, data modeling, and analytics to transform raw data into meaningful insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics, showcasing skills in building scalable data solutions and delivering actionable insights.

 ---

+## 📋 Project Requirement

+This project involves
+**1. Data Architecture:** Designing a Modern Data Warehouse Using Meddalion Architecture **Bronze, Silver, and Gold** layers.
+**2. ETL Pipelines:** Extracting, transforming, and eloading data from source system into the warehouse.
+**3. Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
+**3. Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

+- SQL Development
+- Data Architect
+- Data Engineering
+- ETL Pipeline Developer
+- Dat Modeling
+- Data Analytics

+---

+## 🛠️ Important Links & Tools

+---
 ## 🚀 Project Requirements

 ### Data Engineering & Analytics